Is glycerin bad for teeth?

 Overall, glycerin is not inherently bad for your teeth, but it might be harmful to individuals in need of remineralization, such as those dealing with:

-Individuals that need especially need remineralizing benefits from toothpaste should consider switching to a glycerin free, non toxic toothpaste.
+Individuals that especially need remineralizing benefits from toothpaste should consider switching to a glycerin free, non toxic toothpaste.

 The Best Glycerin Free Toothpaste